2 Corinthians 5 – Ambassadors for Christ

 i.
 This text deals with a question on the minds of many: What happens to believers when they die?
 Christians will leave these bodies, be resurrected in new bodies, and be with the Lord.
 Plainly speaking, to be absent from the body means we will be present with the Lord.

 ii.
 But will we live in heaven for a time in an intermediate, bodiless state awaiting resurrection?
 Some think so, based on passages like Revelation 6:9-11 and 1 Thessalonians 4:16.
-But here, Paul seems to see such a bodiless state as undesirable.
+But in using the term “unclothed” in verse 4, Paul seems to see such a bodiless state as undesirable.
+The more desired state seems to be “clothed” with a resurrection body as in verse 2.
 Either the present dead in Christ are with the Lord in a spiritual body, awaiting their final resurrection body; or, because of the nature of timeless eternity, they have received their resurrection bodies already because they live in the eternal “now.”

 iii.
 The truth that to be absent from the body means we will be present with the Lord proves two false doctrines to be false.
 It refutes the false doctrine of “soul sleep” (saying that the believing dead are held in some sort of suspended animation until the resurrection occurs) and the false doctrine of “purgatory” (saying that the believing dead must be “cleaned up” through their own suffering before coming into the presence of God).